NTSB says key bolts were missing from the door plug that blew off a Boeing 737 Max 9

 In its 19-page report, the NTSB says four bolts that were supposed to hold the door plug in place were not recovered.
 Nevertheless, investigators say "the observed damage patterns and absence of contact damage" on the door panel and plane itself indicate the four bolts were "missing" before the door plug was ejected from the plane.

-The door plug was originally installed by contractor Spirit AeroSystems in Wichita, Kan. and then shipped to Boeing's factory in Renton, Wash. for assembly.
-Once it arrived in Washington, the NTSB says damaged rivets were discovered on the fuselage which required the door plug to be opened for repairs.
+The door plug was originally installed by contractor Spirit AeroSystems in Wichita, Kan., and then shipped to Boeing's factory in Renton, Wash., for assembly.
+Once it arrived in Washington, the NTSB says damaged rivets were discovered on the fuselage that required the door plug to be opened for repairs.
 After that work was completed by Spirit AeroSystems personnel at the Boeing plant, the bolts were not reinstalled, according to photo evidence provided to the NTSB by Boeing.

 The report does not say who was responsible for the failure to ensure the bolts were reinstalled.